do-kiss/NXShare/README.md

 ## Usage

 1. Make sure your Switch is connected to WiFi
-2. Launch NXShare from the Homebrew Launcher
+2. Launch NXShare from the Homebrew Launcher (Applet Mode)
-3. The screen shows a URL and QR code
-4. Open that URL in any browser on the same network, or scan the QR code
+3. The screen shows a URL / QR code.
+Open the URL in any browser on the same network, or scan the QR code
 5. Browse, preview and download your media

 ---